Clear the Way: Tips for Shoveling Snow Safely

 Take Frequent Breaks (& Call in Reinforcements If Possible)

 Don’t try to “power through” when you’re feeling tired during snow shoveling.
 This will only increase the risk of injury to your arms, legs, back, neck, heart, and more.
 Listening to your body will allow you to protect yourself.
+Taking breaks is an important part of shoveling snow safely, as overexertion can lead to avoidable injuries.
 The extra time taken will be well worth it to avoid getting hurt.
 In addition, don’t try to hurry through the snow removal process (although it’s definitely tempting when there’s a lot of snow coming down.)
 Take your time.

 If you’re finding the shovel duty to be particularly difficult on a given day, it’s best to call in reinforcements.
 Again, this could be hired help or a loved one.
 Don’t be afraid to ask for help.